AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/form-elements.md

 ---
-group: admin-pattern-library
-title: Form Elements
+title: Form Elements | Commerce Admin Development
+description:
 ---

+# Form elements

 Form elements are central to the Commerce framework, particularly in the ‘Admin’ interface.
 This article contains examples of the various types of form elements encountered throughout the application to collect data input from its users.